bcss/RentACar-Contract/docs/IMPORT_DATA.md

 ## Step-by-Step Import Process

+### 1. Download Sample Template (Recommended for First-Time Users)
+- Navigate to Settings → Import Data
+- Select the entity tab you want to import (Customers, Vehicles, etc.)
+- Click "JSON Sample" or "CSV Sample" to download a pre-formatted template
+- Open the downloaded file and review the example data format
+- **Alternatively:** Click "Import Data Guide" to access the modal with all sample downloads

-### 1. Prepare Your Data File
+### 2. Prepare Your Data File
-- Use the format specifications above
+- Use the downloaded sample template as a starting point
+- Replace example data with your actual data
-- Ensure all required fields are present
+- Ensure all required fields are present (marked in the Format Requirements section)
 - Validate unique identifiers (passportId, registration, etc.)
-- Use correct date formats (YYYY-MM-DD)
+- Use correct date formats (YYYY-MM-DD for dates, ISO 8601 for datetimes)
-- Check enum values match exactly
+- Check enum values match exactly (refer to field type documentation on each tab)
+- Keep field names exactly as shown in the template (case-sensitive)

-### 2. Access Import Data Page
+### 3. Access Import Data Page
 - Log in as superadmin
 - Navigate to Settings → Import Data
-- Select the entity tab (Customers, Vehicles, etc.)
+- Select the entity tab matching your data type (Customers, Vehicles, etc.)
+- Review the "Format Requirements & Sample Files" section for field specifications

-### 3. Upload File
+### 4. Upload File
-- Click "Choose File" or drag-and-drop
-- Select format (JSON or CSV)
+- Select file format (JSON or CSV) from dropdown
-- Click "Validate" to run validation
+- Click "Choose File" and select your prepared data file
+- Review the file preview to ensure data is correctly loaded
+- Check that all columns/fields appear correctly

-### 4. Review Validation Results
+### 5. Review Validation Results
+- Click "Import Data" to start validation and import
-- **Success:** Green message showing number of valid records
+- **Success:** Green alert showing number of successfully imported records
-- **Errors:** Red message with detailed error list showing row numbers and issues
+- **Errors:** Red alert with detailed error table showing:
+  - Row number (where the error occurred)
+  - Field name (which field has the issue)
+  - Error message (what's wrong and how to fix it)
-- Fix errors in your source file and re-upload
+- If errors occur, download your original file, fix the issues, and re-upload

-### 5. Import Data
+### 6. Import Data & Verify
-- Once validation passes, click "Import"
+- Once validation passes, records are automatically imported
-- Wait for confirmation message
-- Verify imported data in the respective section (Customers, Vehicles, etc.)
+- Verify imported data in the respective master data section:
+  - Customers → Master Data → Customers
+  - Vehicles → Master Data → Vehicles
+  - Sponsors → Master Data → Sponsors
+  - Companies → Master Data → Companies
+  - Contracts → Contracts (all created in DRAFT status)

 ---

 ## Best Practices

+1. **Download Sample Templates First:** Always download and review the JSON or CSV sample files before preparing your data
-1. **Start Small:** Test with 5-10 records before importing hundreds
+2. **Start Small:** Test with 5-10 records before importing hundreds - use sample files as templates
-2. **Use JSON for Complex Data:** Better structure validation and error messages
+3. **Use JSON for Complex Data:** Better structure validation and error messages
-3. **Validate External Data:** Clean data in source system before exporting
+4. **Validate External Data:** Clean data in source system before exporting
-4. **Master Data First:** Import Customers, Vehicles, Sponsors, Companies before Contracts
+5. **Master Data First:** Import Customers, Vehicles, Sponsors, Companies before Contracts
-5. **Check Unique Fields:** Verify passport IDs, registration numbers don't conflict with existing data
+6. **Check Unique Fields:** Verify passport IDs, registration numbers don't conflict with existing data
-6. **Keep Backups:** Export existing data before large imports
+7. **Keep Backups:** Export existing data before large imports
-7. **Use Draft Contracts:** Import contracts create DRAFT status only - activate through normal workflow
+8. **Use Draft Contracts:** Import contracts create DRAFT status only - activate through normal workflow
+9. **Reference Field Types:** Check the inline field type documentation on each tab for data type requirements
+10. **Use Import Data Guide:** Click the "Import Data Guide" link for comprehensive in-app documentation and quick sample downloads

 ---